Max-le/CV-online/_posts/2020-09-11-create-chrome-extension.md

 This article has two purposes :

-1. It is my personal notes, so that in 6 months, when I'll have forgotten most of this and I'll want to make my next extension, I won't have to re-discover the wheel, i.e go through official documentation, deciphe it, and extract actionable information.
+1. It is personal notes, so that in 6 months, when I'll have forgotten most of this and I'll want to make my next extension, I won't have to re-discover the wheel, i.e go through official documentation, decipher it, and extract actionable information.
 2. Help other people to understand the topic and produce their products faster.
 Even if it slightly helps or motivate 3 other persons, I'm happy ☺

 Finally, as an example, I'll show how I created a useful extension for planning trips on Google Maps (that can potentially help you save money !).